q-m/nutriscore-ruby/README.md

 This gem implements the Nutri-Score for Ruby and includes adaptations for different countries.
 The maintainer would be open to integrating other nutritional scores as well.

+_**Note:** this is currently under development, the API may change without notice, and scoring has not yet been fully verified.
+Be very careful using this in production._

 ## Nutri-Score

 There are currently two versions of the Nutri-Score in use.
 The first was